-[2] In some jurisdictions, a defendant may waive a preliminary hearing and thereby lose a valuable opportunity to challenge probable cause.
-Accordingly, prosecutors should not seek to obtain waivers of preliminary hearings or other important pretrial rights from unrepresented accused persons.
-Paragraph (c) does not apply, however, to an accused appearing pro se with the approval of the tribunal.
-Nor does it forbid the lawful questioning of an uncharged suspect who has knowingly waived the rights to counsel and silence.

-[3] The exception in paragraph (d) recognizes that a prosecutor may seek an appropriate protective order from the tribunal if disclosure of information to the defense could result in substantial harm to an individual or to the public interest.

-[4] Paragraph (e) is intended to limit the issuance of lawyer subpoenas in grand jury and other criminal proceedings to those situations in which there is a genuine need to intrude into the client-lawyer relationship.

-[5] Paragraph (f) supplements Rule 3.6, which prohibits extrajudicial statements that have a substantial likelihood of prejudicing an adjudicatory proceeding.
-In the context of a criminal prosecution, a prosecutor's extra judicial statement can create the additional problem of increasing public condemnation of the accused.
-Although the announcement of an indictment, for example, will necessarily have severe consequences for the accused, a prosecutor can, and should, avoid comments which have no legitimate law enforcement purpose and have a substantial likelihood of increasing public opprobrium of the accused.
-Nothing in this

-Comment is intended to restrict the statements which a prosecutor may make which comply with Rule 3.6(b) or 3.6(c).

-[6] Like other lawyers, prosecutors are subject to Rules 5.1 and 5.3, which relate to responsibilities regarding lawyers and nonlawyers who work for or are associated with the lawyer's office.
-Paragraph (f) reminds the prosecutor of the importance of these obligations in connection with the unique dangers of improper extrajudicial statements in a criminal case.
-In addition, paragraph (f) requires a prosecutor to exercise reasonable care to prevent persons assisting or associated with the prosecutor from making improper extrajudicial statements, even when such persons are not under the direct supervision of the prosecutor.
+- [2] In some jurisdictions, a defendant may waive a preliminary hearing and thereby lose a valuable opportunity to challenge probable cause.
+Accordingly, prosecutors should not seek to obtain waivers of preliminary hearings or other important pretrial rights from unrepresented defendants.
+Paragraph (c) does not apply, however, to a defendant appearing pro se with the approval of the tribunal.
+Nor does it forbid the lawful questioning of an uncharged suspect who has knowingly waived the rights to counsel and silence. - [3] The exception in paragraph (d) recognizes that a prosecutor may seek an appropriate protective order from the tribunal if disclosure of information to the defense could result in substantial harm to an individual or to the public interest. - [4] Paragraph (e) is intended to limit the issuance of lawyer subpoenas in grand jury and other criminal proceedings to those situations in which there is a genuine need to intrude into the client-lawyer relationship. - [5] Paragraph (f) supplements Rule 3.6, which prohibits extrajudicial statements that have a substantial likelihood of prejudicing an adjudicatory proceeding.
+In the context of a criminal prosecution, a prosecutor's extra judicial statement additional problem of create the increasing public condemnation of the accused.
+Although the announcement of will indictment, for example, necessarily have consequences for the accused, a prosecutor can, and should, avoid comments which have no legitimate law enforcement purpose increasing substantial likelihood of have a opprobrium of the accused.
+Nothing in this Comment is intended to restrict the statements which a prosecutor may make which comply with Rule 3.6(b) or 3.6(c). - [6] Like other lawyers, prosecutors are subject to Rules 5.1 and 5.3, which relate to responsibilities regarding lawyers and nonlawyers who work for or are associated with the lawyer's office.
+Paragraph (f) reminds the prosecutor of the importance of these obligations in connection with the unique dangers of statements extrajudicial in a criminal case. improper In addition, paragraph (f) requires a prosecutor to exercise reasonable care to prevent persons assisting or associated with the prosecutor from making improper extrajudicial statements, even when such persons are not under the direct supervision of the prosecutor.
 Ordinarily, the reasonable care standard will be satisfied if the prosecutor issues the appropriate cautions to law- enforcement personnel and other relevant individuals.

-RULE 3.9 ADVOCATE IN NONADJUDICATIVE PROCEEDINGS
+RULE 3.9.
+ADVOCATE IN NONADJUDICATIVE PROCEEDINGS